AlexK020908/210-project/README.md

 ## phase 4 trask 3:
 After reflecting on my design and UML, I realized that the structure of my model classes were fine.
-However, I realized a huge mistake made on my design of GUI.
+However, I realized a huge mistake made on my design of GUI, in fact, the structure of my GUI class was all over the place.
 As shown in the UML diagram I have many helper classes for listening to button events when a specific button is pressed.
-Instead of making these classes nested classes which can have access to private fields in my main gui class, I created a new Java class outside of GUI.
-By making these supposedly nested classes a new java class, it presented with trouble referring to private fields in my GUI class.
+Instead of making these classes nested classes which can have access to private fields in my GUI class, I created a new Java class outside of GUI.
+By making these supposedly nested classes a new java class, it presented me with trouble referring to private fields in my GUI class.
 In fact, I realized this error while working on phase but at the time did not know how to solve this problem.
-For every other event listener class I created outside the GUI class, I had to pass in the fields I want in the GUI class into the constructor of the newly created listener class.
+For every other event listener class I created outside the GUI class, I had to pass in the fields I want access to in the GUI class into the constructor of the newly created listener class.
 For example, my **SaveActionListener** needed all of my RevenueList, SneakerPurchaseList, ThirdPartySolverPurchaseList, ProxyPurchase and CookGroupPurchaseList instances passed into its constructor.
 By creating these classes outside of my GUI class, I have created more than one path to a class.
 If starting from GUI, I want to access sneakerPurchaseList class, I have many paths.
 One path goes straight from GUI to SneakerPurchaseList class, another path can be taken from GUI to addSneakerListener, and then to SneakerPurchaseListClass.
-This increases coupling which is not desired.\
+This increases coupling which is not desired.
+With this mistake in mind, I also came across nested classes I have created inside of GUI class, these private classes inside of GUI decreased coupling.
+The reason why I say my structure of the GUI class was all over the place is because my structure is not consistent as
+I have both nested and non-nested classes....

+In conclusion I would :
+- move all listner classes designed outside of the GUI class into the GUI class and make them private nested classes
+- Cook Group Purchase List, Proxy Purchase List and Third Party Purchase List can be combined into one single class that represent one single class of support Entry list
+  - However, this would make it unorganized although it would make the program simpler
+- Revenue list does not have to be a list, which may provide the burden of have the field of a list of revenues.
+  - RevenueList and Revenue Class can be combined into one single class that holds one double value.
+Whenever the customer makes a new revenue, simply update the existing revenue by adding the new revenue and the existing revenue together.